beginner-corp/docs.begin.com/src/shared/docs/en/guides/begin-data.md

 ## Introduction

 [Begin Data](https://docs.begin.com/en/data/begin-data/) is an easy to use, fast, durable, highly scalable, fully managed, SSD-based key-value and document database built on top of DynamoDB.
 Think of it as syntactic sugar for making DynamoDB easier to work with.
 Begin Data comes bundled with every Begin app and is designed to accommodate most general persistence use cases.
 It's core API has three simple methods: `get`, `set`, and `destroy`.
-In this tutorial, we will how to setup and start using Begin Data in your Begin app.
+In this tutorial, we will show you how to setup and start using Begin Data in your Begin app.

 [DynamoDB](https://aws.amazon.com/dynamodb/) is a non relational(noSQL) key-value and document database for applications that need performance at any scale.
 Read the official AWS docs on [DynamoDB here.](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html)